 Bayeté Ross Smith is a photographer, multi-media artist, filmmaker, and educator living in New York City.
 He is represented by beta pictoris gallery/Maus Contemporary

-Bayeté is an inaugural POV NY Times embedded media maker collaborating with both institutions while embedded at the NY Times.
+Bayeté is a member of TED Residency class three and an inaugural POV NY Times embedded media maker collaborating with both institutions while embedded at The NY Times.
 He has exhibited internationally with the San Francisco Arts Commission, the Brooklyn Museum, the Oakland Museum of California, TEDx MidAtlantic, Duetsche Bank, Rush Arts Gallery, the Utah MOCA, BRIC Arts Gallery, the Phillips Collection, the Missouri History Museum, Jack Shainman Gallery, the Goethe Institute (Ghana), Foto Museum (The Netherlands), and Zacheta National Gallery of Art (Poland), among others.
 His collaborative projects "Along The Way" and "Question Bridge: Black Males" have shown at the 2008 and 2012 Sundance Film Festival, respectively.
 His work has also been featured at the Sheffield Doc Fest in Sheffield England and the L.A.
 Film Festival.
 Question Bridge: Black males is part of the permanent collection at the Smithsonian NMAAHC.

 Bayeté's accolades include an International Center of Photography Infinity Award for New Media, a Harbers Storytelling Project tnp5 Fellowship, a FSP/Jerome Fellowship, fellowships and residencies at the McColl Center for Art and Innovation, the Kala Institute, the Laundromat Project, and the SoEx Mission Voices Program.
 He has also been involved in a variety of community and public art projects with organizations such as the Jerome Foundation, BRIC Arts Media, The Amistad Center, The Laundromat Project, the Flux Art Fair, the NYC Parks Department, Alternate Roots, the Hartford YMCA and the San Francisco Municipal Transit Agency.
 His work has been published in numerous books and magazines, including Question Bridge: Black males in America (2015), Dis:Integration: The Splintering of Black America (2010), Posing Beauty: African American Images from the 1890s to the Present (2009), Black: A Celebration of A Culture (2005), The Spirit Of Family (2002); SPE Exposure: The Society of Photographic Education Journal, Black Enterprise Magazine, and Working Mother Magazine.